Founding of Moldavia: The founding of Moldavia

 Both Poland and Hungary took advantage of the decline of the Golden Horde by starting a new expansion in the 1340s.
 After a Hungarian army defeated the Mongols in 1345, new forts were built east of the Carpathians.
 Royal charters, chronicles and place names show that Hungarian and Saxon colonists settled in the region.
+Dragoș took possession of the lands along the Moldova with the approval of King Louis I of Hungary.
+The voievodate founded by Dragoș and recorded under the name of Moldavia had its center in Baia.
+The goal of the new Moldavia was to defend the passes in the Eastern Carpathians through which the Tatars could cross into the Kingdom of Hungary.
+Being a borderland and a watchful territory, Dragoș's Moldavia was a kind of royal military fief.

-Dragoș took possession of the lands along the Moldova with the approval of King Louis I of Hungary, but the Vlachs rebelled against Louis's rule already in the late 1350s.
-Dragoș was succeeded by his son, Sas, but Sas' son was expelled from Moldavia by a former voivode of the Voivodeship of Maramureș, Bogdan, in the early 1360s.
-Bogdan, who resisted Louis's attempts to restore Hungarian suzerainty for several years, was the first independent ruler of Moldavia.
+Upon his death, Dragoș was succeeded by his son, Sas, who was in turn succeeded by his son Balc after his passing.
+But the Vlachs in Moldavia rebelled against Balc's rule in the late 1350s.
+Balc was expelled from Moldavia by a former voivode of the Voivodeship of Maramureș, Bogdan who crossed the Carpathians and took command of the revolt.
+Bogdan, who resisted Louis's military attempts to restore Hungarian suzerainty for several years, was the first independent ruler of Moldavia.
 The earliest Moldavian silver and bronze coins were minted in 1377.
 The Ecumenical Patriarchate of Constantinople acknowledged the Metropolitan See of Moldavia, after years of negotiations, in 1401.

 The dates on coins found in the area indicate the change of status of Moldavia from Mongolian rule to Vlach rule.
 The minting of Mongol coins continued in Orheiul Vechi until 1367 or 1368, showing that a "late Tatar state" survived in the southern region between the Prut and the Dniester.
 No Mongol coins minted after 1368 or 1369 have been found in the region of the Dniester, showing that the Mongol rulers did not control the territory any more.
 Moldavia initially included a small territory between the Prut and Siret.
 Louis exempted the merchants of "Demetrius, Prince of the Tatars" from paying taxes in Hungary in exchange for securing the tax exempt status of the merchants of Brașov in "the country of Lord Demetrius".

+Historians have different estimations regarding the exact chronology of the founding of Moldavia.
+With the reign of Dragoș ranging somewhere between 1345-1361, of Sas between 1353-1364, of Balc between 1357-1364, and of Bogdan between 1357–1367.
+The only constants being that Dragos became ruler of Moldavia somewhere after 1340s, who was then succeeded by this son Sas, and Balc would be dethroned in the same year he became voievod of Moldavia by Bogdan. Ștefan S. Gorovei establishes the following chronology: Dragoș 1345-1354, Sas 1354-1359, Balc 1359, Bogdan I 1359-1367.
+Who after his death was followed by Petru I 1367-1368, Lațcu 1368-1373, Costea 1373-1375, Petru II Mușat 1375-1391, Roman I 1391-1394, Ștefan I 1394-1399 and Iuga 1399-1400.